 Talent securing the dish to the holder with a pin.
 TXT: Ensure the dish is firmly attached to the vessel holder without tilting

-Close the chamber lid to prevent external light interference [1].
+Close the door to prevent external light interference [1].

-Talent gently closing the chamber lid.
+Talent gently closing the door using door button.

 Now, launch the TomoStudio X (Tomo-Studio-ex) software and log in [1].
 Click Start to open the main window, and then click Add Project in the top-left corner and assign the experiment.
 Confirm that the correct medium type is selected for appropriate refractive index usage [2].